kewalaka/terraform-azure-starter-template/docs/Design-Notes.md

 * Sourcing the service principal details from the ADO service connection avoids the bootstrap problem for KeyVault.
 * The pipeline can initialise the remote state, the only permission required is Contributor on the target resource group or subscription.

-### Antipattern - avoid the use of DevOps variable groups.
+### Antipattern - avoid the use of DevOps variable groups

 Variables groups not linked to a KeyVault should be avoided as changes to them can not be audited.